Marlen-B/Insurance_Data_Analytics/README.md

 2. The most prevalent Insurance group is Funeral.
 3. The status is: 62% ACTIVE, 34% CANCELLED, 3% MATURED.
 4. The customer segment with more cancellations is GENNESIS with a index of 40%.
+5. The insurance product group with most cancellatios is SP.BLUE with a indes of 49%.

 # CONCLUSIONS